AhmedSalamaAbuzaid/move-moon-boat-montain-onscrolling/README.md

 nav bar will hide on Scroll Down and Show on Scroll Up

-i added animation to the logo
+i added animation to the logo.

 and i've played with imgs in landing section .